 Yeah, building it.

-Our smartphones taught us to blur the lines of our separate spaces to the point where we cannot honor any of the spaces we take up.
+Our smartphone has taught us to blur the lines of our separate spaces to the point where we lack the ability to honor any of the spaces we take up.
 We respond to Slack messages in between pulling frozen veggies out of the freezer and putting them in the steamer.
 During our children’s extracurricular activities we’re cruising social media.
+We’re never bored.

 What if the next best novel existed in your brain and could only come out if you lacked connectivity during six-hour blocks?
 Mary Shelly’s Frankenstein was written based on a story she told friends one evening to pass the time.
-My friends come over and instead of playing a board game we fire up the TV.
+My friends come over and we play a board game then fire up the TV.
 We aren’t priming our creativity to create.
 We numb it instead.

 What would happen if we committed to diving deeper in everything not technology-related?
 How would our minds rewire if we decided to charge our phones overnight on the kitchen counter and got actual alarm clocks?
 What if we experimented with not looking at our phones for the first hour we were awake?